digitalbricklayer/digitalbricklayer.github.io/_posts/2018-01-08-design-outline-0-5-milestone.md

 The table should also just be one of the things that can be painted onto the solution display.

-## Menu
-I need re-design the existing old school Windows main menu.
-Ideally a new Office ribbon would be implemented but I suspect that there isn't sufficient functionality in the Workbench to justify it in the 0.5 milestone and implementation wise it would take more time than I have available.

 ## User Interface Design
 The current design where there are three separate displays that can only be displayed one at a time.
 If the user wishes to move from the model to the visualizer design they must select the same from the display selector combo box below the main menu in the main window.

 ![Current Workbench Design]( {{ "/assets/current-application-design.png" | absolute_url }})

 Ideally the model display should be merged into the visualizer display.
 The visualizer display would retain its ability to display in either design or view mode.
 Perhaps the display could utilize a split screen so that both modes could be seen at the same time.
 The visualizer display would probably need to be renamed to something more appropriate.
 Maybe just workspace display?

+## Application Menu
+I need re-design the existing old school Windows main menu.
+Ideally a new Office ribbon would be implemented but I suspect that there isn't sufficient functionality in the Workbench to justify it in the 0.5 milestone and implementation wise it would take more time than I have available.

+The UI design changes should make the main menu a lot simpler given the removal of a lot of modality from the application views.
+The application will look a bit dated but I'm not too concerned with that.
+The aim of the prototype is to explore the application space to see if there's a useful application there not to push the boundaries of user interface design.

 ## External Data
 If the program is to be used to solve a real problem, the chances are that it will need to be able to read external data.
 Data in the form of a table connected to some kind of external data like a CSV file or Excel file would be the obvious place to start.
 Although, perhaps an input table could be implemented first that requires manual data input.
 Once the manual data input table is built it won't take long to populate it from an external source like a CSV file.